un1c0rnr1d3r/angular-demo/README.md

 # Claims Processing Demo

 This is a demonstration project built with Angular, TypeScript, Bootstrap, and SASS.
-In the future it will also run as an Azure Web App backed by Azure Cosmos DB with Azure Search integration.
+In the future it will also run as an Azure Web App backed by Azure Cosmos DB with Azure Search and Azure Cognitive Services integration.

 ## Live Demonstration
 [Live Demo hosted on GitHub Pages](https://sosohero.github.io/demo/)

-*Any username and password combination will be considered valid.*
+*Any email address and password combination will be considered valid.*

-The demo utilizes fake data defined in the components.
+The demo utilizes fake data.
 The data is not currently user-specific.

 ## Development Roadmap